 If you have any questions or suggestions about AfGJ’s Colombia solidarity work, please send an email to James@AFGJ.org or call us at 202-540-8336, extension 3.

 Meanwhile, the White House is urging the Colombian government to forego voluntary eradication of illicit crops as stipulated in the peace accords.
 These programs would provide for crop substitution programs and rural infrastructure development.
 Instead, the US is urging violent, forced eradication and a return to aerial fumigation that endangers villages and ecosystems.
+These policies have repeatedly resulted in deadly attacks by the Colombian National Police against communities demonstrating to be included in voluntary programs.

 Click here to send an email to the White House demanding an end to policies that promote violence and repression in Colombia!